-\citet{gale1962college} show that, given the preferences of all agents, there exists at least one stable matching and provide an algorithm---known as the Gale-Shapley (GS) or deferred acceptance algorithm---that finds a stable matching.
-Since then, there has been a large body of ensuing work \citep{knuth1997stable,roth2008deferred}.
-In the footsteps of \citet{gale1962college}, one line of work studies \emph{centralized} matchings, in which agents' preferences are reported to a central platform that assigns the matches.
-Another of line of work studies decentralized (or distributed) matchings, in which there is no coordination between agents \citep{roth1990random,echenique2012experimental}.
-Rather individuals on one of the market independently propose a match while individuals on the other accept or reject.
+In a foundational work, \citet{gale1962college} show that there exists at least one stable matching and provide an algorithm---known as the Gale-Shapley (GS) or deferred acceptance algorithm---that finds such a matching \citep{knuth1997stable,roth2008deferred}.
+In the footsteps of \citet{gale1962college}, one line of research studies \emph{centralized} matchings, in which agents' preferences are reported to a central platform that assigns the matches.
+Another line of work studies decentralized (or distributed) matching with no coordination between agents \citep{roth1990random,echenique2012experimental}.